apache/apisix-ingress-controller/docs/en/latest/practices/how-to-use-go-plugin-runner-in-apisix-ingress.md

   - Ingress Controller
   - Go Plugin Runner
   - multi language
-description: This document walks through how you can use the go plugin runner in the APISIX ingress controller.
+description: This document walks through how you can use the go plugin runner in the APISIX ingress controller
 ---

 <!--